 XCTest tests can be executed in simulators or real physical devices.
 If you use real devices locally, you just need to make sure all provisioning side of things (provisioning profile) is valid and set properly to test target.
 The test methods used in XCTest are instance methods so no parameters are passed nor they return a value.
 For this the name also begins with ‘test’ and all added tests are visible in Test Navigator of your Xcode project.

 If you are interested to compare the top iOS test automation frameworks for app testing we have provided some comparison of those, with code examples and also some best practices here at Bitbar blog.

 Pros and Cons of XCTest Framework

 Many of today’s test automation frameworks are based on frameworks and layers that development tools provide with them.
-In case of iOS this is XCTest and with Android most of the frameworks are based on JUnit and Android instrumentation.
+In the case of iOS, this is XCTest and with Android, most of the frameworks are based on JUnit and Android instrumentation.

 The advantages of XCTest over the other frameworks for iOS app testing are as follows:

 Easy to Learn and No Additional Components Required.
 Xcode provides everything to get started with test automation with XCTest.
 Xcode’s XCTest is an integral part of the tool so testing is fairly easy to start and convenient to work with.